OlivierJHebert/cs4483B_Game/README.md

  - jump between platforms, avoiding enemies and spikes.
  - float on the updraft above the blue box on the ground.
 It lifts you higher when you jump if you are too heavy to float.
 	- try reaching the high platform in one jump.
 Hint: leap + updraft
- - Experiment with the different forms, experimenting with traversal
+ - Try moving in each of the different forms, experimenting with traversal
  - Die on enemies and spikes!